Home / Margaret Herrick Library / Scripts Database

-The Motion Picture Scripts Database provides a searchable interface to the film script holdings of seven Los Angeles-area collections: the Academy of Motion Picture Arts and Sciences; the American Film Institute; the Frances Howard Goldwyn Hollywood Regional Library; the University of California, Los Angeles; the University of Southern California; the Writers Guild of America, West; and the Warner Bros.
+The Motion Picture Scripts Database provides a searchable interface to the film script holdings of eight Los Angeles-area collections: the Academy of Motion Picture Arts and Sciences; the American Film Institute; the Frances Howard Goldwyn Hollywood Regional Library; the University of California, Los Angeles; the University of Southern California; the Writers Guild of America, West; and the Warner Bros.
 Archives at University of Southern California's School of Cinematic Arts.
 This database is limited almost exclusively to the screenplays of produced films; that is, films which were actually made.
 The only exception is the inclusion of a few published scripts of unproduced films.

 The screenplays themselves are either unpublished